Yasmincs2/Smart-Cane-/README.md

 •We deployed the smart cane to a broader user base, monitored performance, and made necessary updates.

 # 5. Conclusion:
-The smart cane project represents a significant advancement in assistive technology for the visually impaired, combining computer vision, language processing, and speech recognition to enhance user independence.
-By integrating sensors, GPS, a camera, and AI, the smart cane offers real-time obstacle detection and navigation assistance, ensuring safe and efficient movement.
-Successful hardware and software integration, including the YOLO model for obstacle detection and Google Speech-to-Text for voice interaction, has resulted in a user-friendly system with an 80% accuracy rate in obstacle detection.
-Extensive field testing and user feedback have refined its functionality.
-As we deploy the smart cane to a broader user base, continuous monitoring and updates will further enhance the user experience.
-This project not only addresses the immediate needs of visually impaired users but also paves the way for future innovations in assistive technology, promoting greater inclusivity and accessibility.
+The smart cane project significantly advances assistive technology, providing visually impaired users with real-time obstacle detection and navigation support.
+Successful integration of sensors, GPS, a camera, and AI, alongside user-friendly voice interaction, ensures safe and efficient movement.
+Continuous feedback and updates will further enhance its functionality, promoting greater inclusivity and accessibility.
+This project not only meets current needs but also sets the stage for future innovations in assistive technology.